-Based on the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (Special Act), which was enacted in 2013 and came into effect in 2016, SQCOs may file for 'court proceedings for redress for damage' (an SQCO action) in certain cases where monetary damage has been incurred by a considerable number of consumers in relation to consumer contracts.
-There are three certified SQCOs as of August 2019.
+Based on the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (Act No. 96 of 2013) (the Special Act), which was enacted in 2013 and came into effect in 2016, SQCOs may file for 'court proceedings for redress for damage' (an SQCO action) in certain cases where monetary damage has been incurred by a considerable number of consumers in relation to consumer contracts.
+There are three certified SQCOs as of June 2020.